 “They removed every one of my reviews,” Houghtaling reports.
 “After being the #1 rated business in my industry for two consecutive years, I am now ranked #45 with zero recommended reviews.
 I feel there should be a class action lawsuit against Yelp!”

 Furthermore, Search engines often incorporate Yelp reviews and ratings into their results.

 “Your Yelp rating gets broadcast all over the world, regardless of which search engine you use,” Dirnfeld said.
 “They all use Yelp ratings.”

 Did You See A Ghost?

 A fundamental update to Yelp’s automated review filter took place in late October 2018, according to this article from Search Engine Land.
-The update, dubbed “Ghost” by SEL, appeared to “ghost” many existing reviews, making them invisible by moving them into Yelp’s not recommended reviews section.
+The update, dubbed “Ghost” by SEL, appeared to “ghost” many existing reviews, making them invisible by moving them into Yelp’s “other reviews that are not currently recommended” section.
 Search Engine Land monitored 700 Yelp business profiles and found roughly 1-in-4 businesses lost reviews.
 However, the lost reviews didn’t affect their overall Yelp rating for the most part.

 Or Frankenstein’s Monster?

 Yelp grew into a monster, like Dr. Frankenstein’s creation.
 Its influence is massive, and many Mom-and-Pop businesses live-and-die by Yelp ratings.
 But how exactly are those ratings determined?
 Why does Yelp’s algorithm favor some reviews over others?
 What is the monster thinking?
 Yelp’s biggest public relations issue may be the secretive nature of its inner workings.